 - Don’t put the pickled ginger on the sushi, this is meant to be a palate cleanser.

 - If you’re eating nigiri, and want to dip it in soy sauce, pick it up with chopsticks, and flip it over so that the fish part gets dipped.
-That way the rice isn’t getting soaked and then falls apart.
+That way the rice isn’t getting soaked, and then falls apart.

-The different types of sushi you can try:
+And lastly, here are a few of the different types of sushi you can try: